-Most southern recipes were designed to accompany spicy barbecue and chili dishes.
-Cornbread is a wonderful go-along with spicy foods to aid in resting the palette.
-Recipes range from sweet to savory.
+Most southern recipes accompany spicy barbecue and chili dishes.
+Cornbread is a wonderful go-along with spicy foods because it aids in resting the palette.
+Recipes for cornbread range from sweet to savory.
 Try any of our chili recipes to serve with this wonderful southern cornbread recipe.

-Cornbread completes breakfast, lunch and dinner and is served with a specialty homemade butter or nut butter.
+Cornbread completes breakfast, lunch and dinner and we serve this recipe with a specialty homemade honey almond butter.

 Adapting this Southern Cornbread Recipe

-Recipes are meant to be inspiration.
-That’s the way we see it.
+We see recipes as inspiration.
 Don’t feel like you have to make this Southern Cornbread Recipe exactly the way our recipe shows.
 Get creative.
 Experiment.
 Try something different.
 Here are some ideas in case you need a little boost with adapting this recipe:

 - Add a handful of walnuts